 But change is hard.
 It takes focus, energy, and resolve.
 It requires teamwork and vision.
 All things that small and medium-sized magazine publishers often struggle to shoehorn into an already bulging workload.
 I get it.
 I’ve been in publishing since the 1990s and I’ve seen some things.

 I’ve also, of course, worked with print publishers from around the world, helping them transform their editorial workflows to become more nimble and flexible and adaptable to a publishing environment that seems to have only one constant: change.
-I’ve done this as an insider – at Rolling Stone and The New Yorker – and as an outsider, as a consultant and via the 14-week Digital Transformation Seminar Series, the program I developed to give publishers the mindset and perspectives they need to keep pace with whatever change comes their way.
+I’ve done this as an insider – at Rolling Stone and The New Yorker – and as an outsider, as a consultant and via the 15-week Digital Transformation Course, the program I developed to give publishers the mindset and perspectives they need to keep pace with whatever change comes their way.

 Why is change so hard?

 There is lots of discussion out there about the need for publishers to change, but very little clear guidance about what to change…much less how to do it.

 And the reasons for this are simple: every publisher’s circumstances and profile are unlike any other.
 Just as no one knows your audience the way you do, no one else can ever quite tell you how to successfully transform your business.
 You have to find your own way.

 This is particularly true of publishers with highly targeted audiences.
 Their audiences, their profiles, and their content needs – including topics, frequency, format, and platforms – are all unique.
 Even if you try to replicate someone else’s transformation, you will inevitably discover that something about your audience or their needs or your circumstances doesn’t match your model’s profile and your results don’t mirror theirs.

 Or maybe you get results initially, but the changes don’t stick.
 ‘Industry best practices’ aren’t much help.
 And, to quote William Goldman, “nobody knows anything”.
 It can really feel impossible.